 - Hertford Union Canal This canal connects the Grand Union Canal with the Lee Navigation.

 - The 45km Lee Navigation has variously served for transport, waste disposal, flood control, mill power and pleasure boating.
 It runs close to the Queen Elizabeth Olympic Park.

 - Limehouse Cut A straight canal passing through 3km (2 miles) of industrial London.

 - London Docklands Originally built around the Isle of Dogs to cater for rapidly expanding shipping, Docklands is now a bustling business and leisure district.

 - Regent's Canal Linking the river Thames at Limehouse to Paddington, the 14km (9-mile) Regent's Canal snakes through a rich urban landscape including Little Venice.

 - River Roding A tributary of the tidal Thames in East London, it's navigable as far as Ilford.

 - River Thames London's main artery runs almost 350km (220 miles) from source to sea, has an amazing history and offers myriad leisure opportunities.

-- Welsh Harp (Brent) Reservoir Designated a Site of Special Scientific Interest, the reservoir is an important home for wildfowl and also features a water sports area.
+- Welsh Harp (Brent) Reservoir is a Designated a Site of Special Scientific Interest and it is an important home for wildfowl.
+It also features a water sports area.